 There are two points to take away from this list of tips.
 First is to take off the Google blinders and look at all of the online and offline marketing opportunities available to you.
 Your customers use more than Google and you should too.
 Secondly is consistency in your message.
 Just because you are using more than one channel does not mean you are reaching entirely different audiences.
 Keep your message uniform across all channels to build a solid brand image.

-If you have questions about these small business marketing tips or other marketing issues give us a call or contact us and we'll be happy to share our ideas.
+If you have questions about small business marketing services or other marketing issues give us a call or contact us and we’ll be happy to share our ideas.
 You can also check out related articles listed below.